 Big Data has changed the twenty-first century business landscape.
 As a result, data literacy is quickly becoming a necessary core competency for professionals in all kinds of roles and across business functions.
 Companies everywhere are relying on data analytics to drive all kinds of decisions—from firm strategy to product marketing, and from supply chain optimization to HR policy.
 Those professionals who can put data to strategic use for the business will lead their firms into the future.

 To prepare these business leaders, the Carlson School of Management offers a dual degree option that combines the MBA and the Master's in Business Analytics (MSBA).
-The MBA curriculum provides a rigorous business education while MSBA courses teach students how to collect and analyze data for buisness value.
+The MBA curriculum provides a rigorous business education while MSBA courses teach students how to collect and analyze data for business value.
 The combination of the two programs prepares graduates to identify business opportunities and advantages using data-derived insights.